jeanbraun/MTSP_Book/_build/html/_sources/intro.md

 ## Dynamic vs tectonic topography

-We like to classify topography in two categories: the topography that is related to variations in crustal thickness through the principle of {term}`isostasy` and the topography that is not correlated to variations in crustal thickness and is thus considered to be caused not by tectonic plate interactions (collision or extension) but by flow in the underlying convective mantle.
-This later type of topography is usual termed {term}`dynamic topography`, in contrast to the former called isostatic or tectonic topography.
+We like to classify topography in two categories: the topography that is related to variations in crustal thickness through the principle of {term}`isostasy <isostasy>` and the topography that is not correlated to variations in crustal thickness and is thus considered to be caused not by tectonic plate interactions (collision or extension) but by flow in the underlying convective mantle.
+This later type of topography is usual termed {term}`dynamic topography <dynamic topography>`, in contrast to the former called isostatic or tectonic topography.

 ```{figure} images/dynamictopo.png
 ---